 3] System Restore

 System Restore points can play a significant role in rolling back Windows to an older state when some application, driver update, or malware causes issues.
 It is a snapshot of some of the internal system files and the Windows registry and saves them as Restore Points for further usage.
-Here’s How to Create and Restore System Restore Points in Windows 10
+Here’s how to Create and Restore System Restore Points in Windows 11/10

 Recommendation when taking Backup of your data

-- Preferably backup Data to a drive which isn’t the same in which the Windows OS has been installed, such as Backup to a Removable Drive or a secondary disk.
+- Preferably backup Data to a drive that isn’t the same in which the Windows OS has been installed, such as Backup to a Removable Drive or a secondary disk.